 Too many incorrect password attempts Prompt

 The end user will have three attempts to enter their password correctly.
 If too many passwords are attempted, we will ask the end user to contact their IT Admin.
 The password is checked for validity by checking if the install command executes or not.
-We are not linting or validating the password; we are only passing it into the startosinstall command and waiting for its validation from different expected outputs.
+We are not validating the password; we are only passing it into the startosinstall command and waiting for its validation from different expected outputs.

 If the password is correct, the installation process will continue and will restart the device once it is complete.